TL;DR

 The free version is compatible with a handful of Google Services (e.g., Google Ads, Adsense, Ad Exchange, Search Console), and that’s it.
 GA360 has many more integrations, including Big Query, Salesforce, Search Ads 360, Display Video 360, and more.

-Big Query is an especially important integration, as Google’s serverless data warehouse allows companies to speed up queries on large data sets.
+Big Query is an especially important integration, as Google’s serverless data warehouse can speed up queries on large data sets.

 Advanced features